KarolKarnas/karnas.dev/_projects/karnas-dev.md

 date: "2024-01-06"
 ---

-This project is a full stack portfolio crafted with a blog feature, drawing inspiration from the sleek design aesthetics of Visual Studio Code (VSC) with the Monokai Theme.
+This project is a full-stack portfolio crafted with a blog feature, drawing inspiration from the sleek design aesthetics of Visual Studio Code (VSC) with the Monokai Theme.